rose-pine/rose-pine-template/readme.md

 - Repo name should be the simplest version of the app name, eg. iterm instead of iTerm2
 - Format repo description as "Soho vibes for App"
 - Generate and upload social image via [Rosé Pine Images](https://rose-pine-images.vercel.app)
+- Note that if you are forking a project for Rosé Pine and plan on making a pull request, you should follow the project author's READNE.
+After it's merged (or denied) from the original project, you should make it back into the regular template with an archival notice.
+[Here is a good example.](https://github.com/rose-pine/monkeytype)